-Install the output board in the same manner.
+Install the output board with it's shim in the same manner.

 Observing proper ESD safety methods, bend the transistor tabs back into

 place (level).
 Using just your clean fingers, push the tabs flat against the

 Place a drop of liquid flux at the center edge of all 4 transistor tabs, so it flows a bit under the tab when it is applied.
 Not too much, just a drop will do.
 Solder the transistor tabs to the PCB as pictured here, making certain of a complete and even flow as you see it pictured here.
 Clean up the flux residue with iso alcohol and a cotton swab.

 Once the copper spreader is mounted to your heat sink (also available on the parts page), tightening the 8 outer mounting screws will apply a slightly (and beneficial) higher pressure yet to the board-to-spreader contact area.